dave1010/pandora/README.md

 Pandora is a lightweight and powerful plugin for OpenAI's ChatGPT.
 It provides a barebones API that allows ChatGPT to execute arbitrary shell commands and perform file operations, making it a versatile tool for a wide range of tasks.

-❗️❗️❗️ **Pandora can access all files on your host system and can access other Docker containers!** ❗️❗️❗️
+❗️❗️❗️ **Pandora can access and modify all files on your host system and can control other Docker containers!** ❗️❗️❗️

 Pandora is incredibly powerful but also dangerous.